thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Fifty-six persons have given their statements in respect of this area.
-For the purpose of the present report, Bandra has been divided into 5 areas:1.
-Kherwadi & Nirmal Nagar,
+For the purpose of the present report, Bandra has been divided into 5 areas:

+1. Kherwadi & Nirmal Nagar
-2. Bharat Nagar,
+2. Bharat Nagar
 3. Behrampada
 4. Garib Nagar
-5. Bandra (West).
+5. Bandra (West)

 #### Kberwadi & Nirmal Nagar